GreyCat33/transcat_toolsNET/README.md

-Git clone repo
+Git clone repo (terminal commands)

+1) Change to Repo directory
 	cd transcat_toolsNET

+2) You can run any of these commands while in the directory to download package dependencies

+	-dotnet build
+	-dotnet run
-dotnet build | or dotnet run | or dotnet restore, dotnet build, then dotnet run
+	-dotnet restore, then dotnet build, then dotnet run

+3) Make sure to get the appsettings.json variables and paste them or fill em in.

+4) Change over to the frontend side
+	-cd frontend

+5) Run npm command to download dependencies
+	-npm install

-	- get the details for your SQL server and Okta and paste them to the appsettings.json file
+6) Get the Okta variables and paste them to .env.development file

-cd frontend

-npm install

-	-Get the okta variables

-now you can dotnet run on the main directory folder (transcat_toolsNET)
+7) now you can us the  dotnet run command on the main directory folder (transcat_toolsNET) -dontnet run

-and npm run dev in /frontend
+8) Ditto for the /frontend folder, the command is npm run dev -npm run dev